NeuraiProject/app-neurai/doc/apdu.md

 <!-- TODO: List all the technical limitation for each command (max limits, etc.) -->

 ### Note
-The ravencoin app currently only supports legacy APDUs
+The neurai app currently only supports legacy APDUs

 ## Framework